sriramdasbalaji/VSTS-DevOps-Labs/docker/readme.md

-## Docker Deployment using VSTS and Azure for ASP.NETCORE
+## Docker Deployment using VSTS and Azure for ASP.NETCORE application

 ## Overview